 History of Imbolc and an Imbolc RitualCoven of the Goddess

 Other cultures also celebrated this day.
-In Ancient Israel and Judah the Goddess Ashram was once celebrated on February 2nd.
+In Ancient Israel and Judah, the Goddess Ashram was once celebrated on February 2nd.
 This festival continues to this day as the Festival of Trees.
 The Romans celebrated Lupercalia honoring the creation of Rome by Romulus and Remus.
 The ancients Egyptians celebrated the Feast of Nut.
-Christian/Catholic celebration known as Candlemas celebrated the 40th day after the birth of Christ.
-It is know as the Feast of Purification of the Virgin.
-By Jewish law it took a woman forty days after birth to be cleansed.
+Christian/Catholic celebration, known as Candlemas, celebrated the 40th day after the birth of Christ.
+It is known as the Feast of Purification of the Virgin.
+By Jewish law, it took a woman forty days after birth to be cleansed.

 This day throughout history marks a glimpse of hope to the coming of spring and warmth of winter.
 It is a time to plant the seeds of the hopes and dreams we have for the upcoming year and a time to renew and rejuvenate dreams thought lost.